Counselling Session with Cyclic Intervention

 Zed’s response

 Zed responded, “That’s what’s on my belt.”
-He stood up and pointed to the playing card symbols, diamonds and clubs, embossed on his belt.
+He stood up and pointed to the playing card symbols, diamonds and clubs, embossed on his wide belt.

 Zed: “A man made this belt for me with diamonds and clubs.
 I picked diamonds for gambling.
 The clubs are for respect: they’re strong.
 But you’re saying more, betting breaks respect, and, well, … I suppose that’s right.
 No one put it that way before.”